janis-sijanovs/frontend-homework-21/README.md

 # Frontend Homework 20

-I have finished my twenty first homework.
+I have finished my twenty-first homework.

 This is my laziest homework so far.
 Didn't have time, didn't sleep.
 Did everything fast.